Intro

 The core premise of this is one Godot node that holds the schedules,

-and executes them in _process
+and executes them in _process and _physics_process respectively.

 For information on how to use GDNative with Rust and Godot see the previous post: Up and running with Rust and Godot: A basic setup.